hnky/pytorch-workshop/Chapter 5 - Training in the Cloud/lab 4 - Deploy.md

 # Lab 5 - Deploy to Managed Endpoint

+Before you continue you have to make sure you have "Microsoft.PolicyInsights" resource policy enabled in your Azure subscription.

 ```bash
 az provider register -n 'Microsoft.PolicyInsights'
 az provider show -n Microsoft.PolicyInsights --query registrationState